Lubinka2018/project-management-van-ruwe-data-naar-data-package-/README.md

 # Organizing your data and software with a reproducible project workflow

-## DCC Spring Training Days - day 2
+## DCC Spring Training Days

 In this Spring Training workshop, we will take you through the life cycle of a project, teaching good habits along the way, and using familiar tools as much as possible.

 We will start at the **PRESENT**, where you will create your project.
 From a few data files (adapted from [Hope _et al._, 2021](data/README.md)), you will create an organized project.
 Then, we will track the project's history in **PAST**: you will make a changelog, and create a 'project release' with a